Stay Vigilant – Understand Phishing to Stay Safe from Virtual Thieves:

 We come across different cyber attacks every day.
 Some are minor and easily removed with an antivirus.

 But, what about the one which antivirus doesn’t know.
 Our digital data becomes exposed.
-As a result, hackers make illegal purchases, steal money and valuable, or identity theft.
+As a result, hackers make illegal purchases, steal money and valuables, or identity theft.

 Let’s Talk about Phishing: